WindFreezer/MyPortfolio2025.github.io/README.md

 This project is a portfolio website designed to showcase my skills, projects, and contact information in a professional and visually appealing manner.
 Here's a detailed breakdown of each section of your portfolio website:

+what tools this project is made
+Your portfolio website project is made using a combination of the following tools and technologies:

+Frontend Development
+HTML: For structuring the web pages.

+CSS: For styling and layout.

+JavaScript: For interactivity and dynamic features.

+Font Awesome: For icons and visual elements.

 ### 1. Header Section
 The header section includes a navigation bar and a welcoming header text:
 - **Navigation Bar**: Contains links to different sections of the website such as Home, About, Projects, and Contact.